rmiessle/timeline-demo/plan.md

 ### Content
 This is where you should enter a headline and text for your event.
 If you want to have something different display for the date, instead of what you put in for the starting and ending date, you can put that in the display date.
 ### Media
-Use this to put a link to media that's already on the Internet, such as an image or YouTube video.
+Use this to put a link to media that's already on the Internet, such as a link to an image from Google image search, or a YouTube video.
 There is also a place for a caption and media credit, as well as a thumbnail image link.
 ### Organization
 This is where you can change the event type to Title or Era, but leave blank for just a normal event.
-If you want to assign a group to your timeline, you can do that here as well.
+If you want to assign a group to your event, you can do that here as well.
 If you want to use a backgroung color or image for your event, use a hex code, or a link to an image.

 *Submit, then pull up the Google Sheet for the form to watch everything roll in.
 Go to File > Share > Publish to allow the Sheet to be ingested by TimelineJS.
 Then load the TimelineJS timeline once a critical mass of events have been loaded.*